artemvmin/traktor_s4mk3_mod/README.md

 Loop mode allows you to initiate loops using the pads.
 Mark the start of a loop with [loop in] and initiate the loop with [loop out].
 Press [loop out] to exit the loop.

+*Warning:* Entering loop mode enables FLUX and disabled SNAP for better loop rolls.
+Switching to a different mode reverts these settings.
+Be aware that SNAP affects loop and hotcue placement globally.

 - PUSH SHIFT + STEMS for loop mode

 Layout: